Acquainting Students with Local Nature

-Since 2013, the volunteer-driven Birds in my Neighborhood (BIMN) program has helped connect more than 10,000 youth from 60 schools in the Illinois region to nature using birds as an outlet.
-BIMN promotes children spending time outdoors as a safe way to socialize, exercise, support mental health, and become more familiar with the natural world.
+Since 2013, the volunteer-driven Birds in my Neighborhood® program has helped connect more than 10,000 youth from 60 schools in the Illinois region to nature through birds.
+The program promotes children spending time outdoors as a safe way to socialize, exercise, support mental health, and become more familiar with the natural world.

 Apply to Bring Birds in my Neighborhood to Your Classroom or School!

 Schools and Teachers can expect to receive 4 components of support through the Birds in my Neighborhood: 1) hands-on professional development, 2) three volunteer-led visits of in class, schoolyard and field trip sessions, 3) bird-related classroom resources, and 4) $500 in digital funds to be able to purchase materials related to the inquiry-based experience about birds.